Name a sport and the chances are that we advise its individual competitors, clubs, governing body – or maybe all three.

 “Retained by a stellar and wide-ranging roster of international federations, national governing bodies, tournament organisers, sports clubs, prominent sportspeople and sports representatives, Harper Macleod LLP possesses an enviable reputation in the sports law arena. “

 “Spearheaded by Bruce Caldow, the team handles matters emanating from all kinds of sports, with particular strength in regulatory and constitutional issues, event staging, commercial contracts, litigation and dispute resolution, disciplinary issues, anti-doping work, licensing mandates, insurance work and child safeguarding mandates.
 Tom Thomas excels in work at the intersection of IP and sports law, including broadcasting and sponsorship instructions.
-Another key name is senior associate Kelly Fraser, who specialises in charity law and regulatory and compliance issues.”

 “Exceptional group of lawyers receiving regular instructions from the biggest names in Scottish and international sport.
 Trusted to advise on regulatory, disciplinary, contentious and commercial matters, including broadcasting agreements and anti-doping.
 Handles work for national governing bodies in football, rugby and swimming.
 Acts for organisers, clubs and individuals on prominent sporting events and tournaments in Scotland.
 Assists with matters affecting sport at all levels, from elite professional competition to grassroots youth and amateur involvement.”